Altinn/altinn-studio-docs/content/technology/architecture/capabilities/devops/build_and_test/_index.md

 ### Functional Test

-The devopsteam has the capability to perform functional testing.
+The devopsteam has the capability to perform automatic functional testing.

 ### Unit Test